orbismesh/ORBIS-Mesh/README.md

 This will:
 - Install and enable the required systemd units
 - Start the mesh monitoring stack
-- Enable DHCP/bridge/ALFRED helpers
+- Enable DHCP/bridge helpers
-- Launch the OrbisMesh web UI
+- Launch the OrbisMesh Web UI

 After a reboot (takes about 30-35sec), open: